rrigato/ratings/README.md

 - directory for python log files

 #### scripts
+- adhoc_item_update.py = Script to perform ad-hoc updates of all items in the dynamodb table at once (data quality)

 - historical_ratings_upload.py = one time upload of json from the [historical](#historical) directory

 - reddit_ratings.py = api call to reddit to get television ratings and transform for upload into dynamodb